 - Having relevant witnesses speak on their behalf.

-- Reviewing their case file upon submission of a written request to the Office of the Dean of Students.
+- Reviewing their case file upon submission of a written request to the Office of Student Rights & Responsibilities.

 - Appealing the final decision of the hearing officer if the decision results in an eviction from university housing, or suspension or expulsion from the university.

-During the conduct meeting, the Student Life staff member will:
+During the conduct meeting, the staff member managing the case will:

-- Review the student disciplinary procedures and the student’s rights in the process.
+- Review the Student Code of Conduct Procedures and the student’s rights in the process.

 - Review the allegations against the student.

-- Ask questions about the information provided to the Office of the Dean of Students and the allegations.
+- Ask questions about the information provided to the Office of Student Rights and Responsibilities and the allegations.

 - Review the information discovered in the investigation.